 To get in touch with us, just give a call to 647-951-6200.
 If there’s no lawyer available to speak at the moment, just inform the receptionist and we will get back to you.

 If you are unable to leave your home, are hospitalized, or have a job that prevents you from meeting during regular business hours, we can make arrangements to accommodate your situation.
 We can meet with you at your home, hospital or schedule a meeting outside of regular business hours.
 Please contact us and let us know your situation so we can make arrangements that work best for you.

-In order to avoid the stress of legal fees we utilize a contingency fee arrangement.
-You do not have to pay for fees, disbursements or taxes unless we are able to successfully obtain a settlement or judgement for you.
+To avoid the stress of legal fees we utilize a contingency fee arrangement, better known as “no win, no fee”.
+You do not have to pay for fees, disbursements, or taxes unless we are able to successfully obtain a settlement or judgement for you.
 We are so confident in our ability to effectively represent you and obtain a monetary recovery that if you do not recover monies, we write off your complete account and you will owe us nothing.